 What are Collectible Music Boxes?

 One of the most popular collectibles to find at estates sales are music boxes.
 For hundreds of years, people have enjoyed listening to the sounds made by music boxes.
 Before there were radios and CDs, the only way to hear music from a mechanical device was on a music box.
 Music boxes work with specialized coded information that is on a paper roll, disk or metal cylinder that will play a melody on strings, pipes or tuned metal teeth.
 Music boxes were highly prized as gifts for loved ones for birthdays, anniversaries and Christmas.
-Most are typically in good condition, but in some cases, the items need a repair in order to play its music correctly.
+Condition can be a concern but boxes in good condition or repair can still play its music beautifully.

 How to Learn More about Music Boxes